 Advantages of Ductless Air Conditioners

-- Ductless (including mini split) systems are also much easier and simpler to install than other types of central conditioning systems.
+- Ductless heat pump and air conditioning systems are also much easier and simpler to install than other types of central air systems.
 The installer only has to drill small 3 inch holes in your walls for the air tubing, as compared to having to install whole ducts.

 - These systems also naturally save energy.
 Ducts, especially if they run through hot attics and crawl spaces naturally lose energy in getting you your cool air.